omshete0550/GarbhShrushti/README.md

 - `client`: The frontend for the user interface.
 - `doctor`: The frontend for the doctor interface.
 - `server`: The backend for the application.
+- `Community`: The Community section of the application.
+- `Video_Call`: The Video Call section of the application.

 <br />